 A CDLP® can collaborate with the parties involved to assess the financial landscape comprehensively.
 This allows the parties to make informed decisions based on accurate and realistic financial information.
 The CDLP® can also help explore creative solutions for property division and mortgage financing, increasing the chances of reaching a mutually agreeable outcome.

-Sarah and Mark are divorcing after 10 years of marriage.
+Sarah and Mark are divorcing after ten years of marriage.
 They own a marital home with a remaining mortgage balance of $250,000 and an estimated market value of $400,000.
-Sarah wants to keep the house for the sake of their two children, but she is uncertain about her ability to afford the mortgage payments on her sole income.
+Sarah wants to keep the house for the sake of their two children, but she is still determining her ability to afford the mortgage payments on her sole income.
 Mark, on the other hand, wants to sell the house and divide the proceeds equally.

 Evaluative Mediation Process:

-• Mediator and CDLP® Introduction: The parties, their attorneys, the mediator, and the CDLP® (a Certified Divorce Lending Professional) meet for an initial session.
-The mediator explains the evaluative mediation process, highlighting the CDLP's role in providing financial expertise.
+1. Mediator and CDLP® Introduction: The parties, their attorneys, the mediator, and the CDLP® meet for an initial session.
+The mediator explains the evaluative mediation process and highlights the CDLP's role in providing financial expertise.

-• Financial Analysis: The CDLP® analyzes the financial information and prepares a Divorce Mortgage Planning and Real Property Detail Report detailing the following:
+3. Financial Analysis: The CDLP® analyzes the financial information and prepares a Divorce Mortgage Planning and Real Property Detail Report detailing:

 • Sarah's current income, expenses, and ability to qualify for a new mortgage in her name alone.